burnoutband/kubernetes-training/docs/day3/07_kops.md

 1. Explore the Kubernetes Dashboard and what information you can find there.

-### Exercise 2: Switching cluster network provider
+### Exercise 2: Using kops to change the cluster configuration

 1. Run the following command to edit cluster configuration.
     ```